Home Programming Building an Apache Kafka Multivariate Time Series Engine

 --config max.message.bytes=1048576

-The important knobs here: retention.ms=259200000 keeps data for three days, which is enough to reprocess into a new sink or recover from a downstream outage without filling up broker disks. segment.bytes=536870912 (512 MiB) controls when a new log segment is rolled; larger segments mean fewer files and faster startup but slower cleanup granularity. compression.type=producer tells the broker to store messages in whatever format the producer sent, which avoids pointless decompress/recompress cycles. min.insync.replicas=2 combined with acks=all on the producer is what actually gives you durability — acks=all alone is a lie if you only have one replica in sync.
+The significant settings are as follows: retention.ms=259200000 retains data for three days, which is sufficient to reprocess into a new sink or recover from a downstream outage without exhausting broker disks. segment.bytes=536870912 (512 MiB) controls when a new log segment is rolled; larger segments mean fewer files and faster startup but coarser cleanup granularity. compression.type=producer instructs the broker to store messages in whatever format the producer sent, avoiding unnecessary decompress-recompress cycles. min.insync.replicas=2 combined with acks=all on the producer is what actually provides durability; acks=all alone offers no guarantee if only one replica is in sync.

-Finally, cleanup.policy=delete is almost always correct for metrics.
-Log compaction (the other option) keeps the latest record per key, which makes sense for changelog streams but is nonsense for time series where every record is important.
+Finally, cleanup.policy=delete is almost always appropriate for metrics.
+Log compaction (the alternative) retains the latest record per key, which is suitable for changelog streams but inappropriate for time series, where every record matters.

 Consumer Patterns and Downstream Sinks

 Once data is in Kafka, consumers are comparatively straightforward.
-Here is a minimal consumer that reads multivariate samples and writes them to InfluxDB.
-For more on that pipeline end to end, the article on InfluxDB to Iceberg with Telegraf covers the long-term storage side in depth.
+The following is a minimal consumer that reads multivariate samples and writes them to InfluxDB.
+For an end-to-end treatment of that pipeline, the article on InfluxDB to Iceberg with Telegraf covers the long-term storage side in depth.

 from confluent_kafka import Consumer